code-and-effect/effective_datatables/README.md

 The only gotcha here is that you must be aware of the type of collection.

+### With ActiveRecord collection

-In the case of a `col` and an ActiveRecord-based collection:
+In the case of a `col` and an ActiveRecord collection:

 ```ruby
 collection do